jpeiter/android-business-card/README.md

-# android-business-card
-Simple app just to exercise layout and attributes knowledge.

-#As part of the Udacity Android Basics: UserInterface project.
+### As part of the Udacity Android Basics: User Interface project.